andrealang/docs/services/mobileaccess/advanced-topics-oauthsdk.md

 	// Alternatively, you can get these property values by clicking Show Credentials
 	// on the {{site.data.keyword.amashort}} Service tile in your {{site.data.keyword.Bluemix_notm}} application dashboard

-	appId: "appId",				// Bleumix applicationGUID, a.k.a tenantId
+	appId: "tenantID",				// a.k.a.
+Bluemix applicationGUID
 	clientId: "clientId",
 	secret: "secret",
 	serverUrl: "serverUrl"